King County Superior Court

 Current Court Operations during the COVID-19 Crisis:

-Remote Hearing Resources: The Court and partners have created a training video to assist litigants in preparing for remote (virtual) court proceedings.
+Remote Hearing Resources: The Court and partners have created training materials to assist with remote (virtual) court proceedings, remote jury selection (voir dire), and the use of Zoom technology.
 For information about the ShareFile exhibit sharing process, visit the Clerk's Electronic Exhibits.
-Additional resources are planned and will be posted soon.

 Self-Represented: This document is to help you understand how to access the court during the COVID-19 Pandemic.